 S.: I’m so pleased for you.
-You know, I think I told you, when I read your introduction to the translations of the French Symbolists, when I saw your citation of Bonnefoy I was immediately struck by it.
+You know, I think I told you, when I read your introduction to Correspondences, your translations of the French Symbolists, when I saw your citation of Bonnefoy I was immediately struck by it.
 Bonnefoy has been crucial to my own development as a thinker.
 His essay on “The Act and Place of Poetry,” in particular.

 R.F.: And he says – it’s very brief – “Thank you for your new translations, which seem good” – and that’s all you can ask for, you know – “For my part, I continue to work, with some difficulties.”
 Which, at 92, you can expect.